merkle-open/NitroNet/docs/samples.md

 }
 ```

-You need to make sure that there is always a property defined in the model for each subcomponent.
+You need to make sure that there is always a property defined in the model for each subcomponent (exception: [Situation C](#situation-c---component-with-name-and-additional-arguments)).
 It holds the data which is then passed to the subcomponent.
 Make sure that it either matches the `name` or `data` (but only when the `data` attribute is present) attribute of the corresponding component helper.
 You don't need to worry about case sensitivity and hyphens.

 ##### Situation A - Component with name
 View snippet: